aabanakhtar/mini-c-compiler/README.md

-# Baby C
+# mini-c

-Baby C is a compiler for an x86 implementation of a subset of the C programming language.
+Mini-C is a compiler for a restricted subset of the C programming language, written in C++ using LLVM's backend.